Here are the different types of business ownership for small business owners

 First, you’ll need to think about how much control you want over your business.
 Do you want to make all of the leadership decisions and operate solely by yourself?
-Or are you open to giving up some control if it means growing your business bigger (or getting more significant investment)?
+Or are you open to giving up some control if it means growing your business bigger (or getting a more significant investment)?

 If you want to operate your business completely by yourself, a sole proprietorship or LLC are your best options.
-On the other hand, if you plan to share control over your business, you can organize as a partnership, an LLC (with other members), or as a corporation.
+On the other hand, if you plan to share control over your business, you can organize as a partnership, an LLC (with other members), or a corporation.

 How would you like to organize your business taxes?

 The way you structure your business makes a huge difference in how you’ll do your taxes every year.
 Some structures offer pass-through taxation, which means you can claim profits and losses on your personal tax return, while other structures are taxed separately (which can result in double taxation).

 If you don’t want to deal with possibly getting taxed twice by the IRS, you’ll want to go with a sole proprietorship, general or limited partnership, or an S-corp.
 If you’re willing to sort out the double taxation issue—and you plan to grow your business big enough to reap the benefits—you can go with a regular C-corporation.